programminghistorian/jekyll/editor-guidelines.md

 ### The Initial Comment

 Your first comment on the message board for a given tutorial review should use our template which outlines the role of the editor and what will take place during the review, as well as everyone's options in the unlikely event that something goes wrong.
-Please adapt the following template as needed:
+Please adapt [the template](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/ISSUE_TEMPLATE.md), which should appear automatically in all new issue boxes, as needed:

     The Programming Historian has received the following tutorial on 'Editing Audio with Audacity' by @bmw9t.
 This lesson is now under review and can be read at: